melissa-kirkpatrick1/selenium/README.md

-If you need to install Java and/or Eclipse, unzip / install the items in StuffToInstall.zip When installing Eclipse - pick: "Eclipse IDE for Enterprise Java Developers"
+If you need to install Java and/or Eclipse, unzip / install the items in StuffToInstall.zip which is located at: https://mktech-install.s3.amazonaws.com/StuffToInstall.zip

+When installing Eclipse - pick: "Eclipse IDE for Enterprise Java Developers"